rbkreisberg/carve/README.md

 Carve can be used as a global variable called 'carve' or as an AMD module using requirejs.
 You can use multiple carves in the same page.

+Carve depends on d3, underscore, and science.js.
+Import these scripts prior to initializing a carve plot.

 ```javascript
 var data = [